M-arcus/cloudron-docs/docs/documentation/cli.md

 cloudron install
 ```

-Note that, as expected, apps installed this way do not get updates via the Cloudron Store.
+Note that, as expected, apps installed this way do not get updates via the Cloudron App Store.
 Use this approach to make custom changes to apps.

 ## Source code for apps